If you’re familiar with Murphy’s law, then you know the worst things will happen when you least expect it.

 - Again, if you call ahead, you’ll get some assistance in the airport area as well.
 You can put a formal request for wheelchairs beforehand too.
 You can visit your airline’s website or call its toll free number.
-Be sure to reach the airline before 48 hours.
+Be sure to reach the airline 48 hours.

-- Apart from the bulkhead seats, there are reserved seats for the disabled passengers.
+- Apart from the bulkhead seats, there are reserved seats for disabled passengers.
 You can get them based on the nature of your disability and the presence of other disabled passengers on the plane.
 For example, on the A319/320 I see they block 6D/E because of this purpose.
-But you have to call and let them know them beforehand.
+However, you have to call and let them know them beforehand.

 - Your crutches will be stowed on the plane.
 You can keep it overhead if there’s enough space available.
 Otherwise, it goes into the closet.
 Ask your flight attendants to retrieve your crutch before you land.

 - Remember, timing is crucial in these things.
 If you are on your crutch, then it will surely take up some more time than usual cases.
 Try to reach your airport as early as possible.

 - Try to use the modern collapsible crutches for your trip.

 Now there are options to go with your traditional crutches on a journey followed by an original injury.